stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 data.buffer(bb);
 ```

-In the new `vbo` bean method the new helper is used to create the staging buffer and copy the interleaved triangle data:
+In the `vbo` bean method the new helper is used to create the staging buffer and copy the interleaved triangle data:

 ```java
 VulkanBuffer staging = VulkanBuffer.staging(dev, allocator, triangle);